-Council utilises the Institute of Public Works Engineering Australia model, as defined in the Asset Management Strategy, to estimate demand for new roads and associated assets.
-One of the main inputs to model is population data.
-The model predicts that over the next 10 years (2024-2033), Council will be required to build approximately 50 kilometres of new road, 60 kilometres of new footpath and 101 kilometres of new kerb and gutter.
-This will also generate a need for new street signs, bus stops, street lights and lanterns.
+Council utilises a range of tools to estimate demand for new transport infrastructure and associated assets.
+This includes Aimsun micro and macrosimulation modelling to understand the level of congestion across our network now and under future growth scenarios.
+This also includes the Institute of Public Works Engineering Australia model, which estimates demand for new roads and associated assets.
+One of the main inputs for this model is population data, and it predicts that over the next 10 years (2024-2033), Council will be required to build approximately 50 kilometres of new road, 60 kilometres of new footpath, and 101 kilometres of new kerb and gutter.
+This will also generate a need for new street signs, bus stops, streetlights, and lanterns.
 Renewals are dealt with later in this document in more detail.
+Council works to manage and address increasing demand for transport assets through: